Useful information

 Medical considerations

-Here you find information in case you have medical considerations due to travelling to Namibia in times of the Covid-19 Virus.
-As well as information for preventive measures against malaria.
+Here you find information in case you have medical considerations due to travelling to Namibia as well as information for preventive measures against malaria.

 More medical information